CourseMaker/gatsby-theme-coursemaker/README.md

 Make Online Courses

 ## 🗝 Elevator Pitch
-This Gatsby theme allows you to create a fully-featured online course website for free.
+This Gatsby theme allows you to create a fully-featured, commercial online course website **for free**.
 Key features:
 - Easily create courses and lectures using tools you love (git, markdown)
 - Sales pages out of the box, with easy configuration options
 - Gated content (via integration with Auth0's free plan)
 - Payments (via integration with Stripe Checkout)
 - Hosting (via Netlify, AWS or many other options)
+- Responsive design (looks good on mobile + tablets for your students)
 - SEO optimized
-- Responsive design (looks good on mobile + tablets for your students)
+- Google analytics integration
 - Blazing fast
 - Serious documentation & support - we use this theme for our commercial product.
 It's not going quiet.
 And naturally, we've created a course explaining how to use this theme ;)